Thirdpresence-Open/thirdpresence-ad-sdk-ios/ThirdpresenceAdSDK/README.md

 # Thirdpresence Ad SDK For iOS

-Thirdpresence Ad SDK provides an API to display interstitial and rewarded video ads in an application.
+Thirdpresence Ad SDK provides an API to display video banner, interstitial and rewarded video ads in an application.

 ## Minimum requirements